-Keywords; inter scalene triangle, tingling in arms and hands, thoracic outlet syndrome, cervical ribs.
+Keywords; inter scalene triangle, thoracic outlet.

 Five large trunks of nerves known as the brachial plexus emerge from

 the lower neck; together with the large subclavian artery that supplies

 the arm with blood, they pass from the chest cavity via this